woblerr/gpbackman/e2e_tests/README.md

 The SSH fixtures are static e2e-only test material copied from the public docker-greenplum example key pattern.
 Do not reuse them outside this disposable test environment.

+## Fixture databases

+After primary readiness, both Compose fixtures contain two non-empty databases configured in `conf/e2e_databases.sh`:

+- `demo` is the primary test database.
+  Greenplum initdb runs `scripts/prepare/gpdb_init/tables_init.sql` from the `/docker-entrypoint-initdb.d` mount to create and populate its `sch1` and `sch2` tables.
+- `e2e_filter` is the database-filter test database.
+  It is not initialized through `/docker-entrypoint-initdb.d`.
+  The separately mounted `scripts/prepare/bootstrap_e2e_databases.sh` creates it when absent and idempotently resets `public.e2e_data` to 100 rows from `scripts/prepare/e2e_filter_init.sql`.

+The runner validates that `demo` and its required tables are non-empty, prepares `e2e_filter`, and verifies its row count before creating backups.
+Both the single-node and standby-aware primary services mount the shared database config and bootstrap files at the same container paths.

 ## Running tests

 Build the gpbackman image: